-His formal education started in Scotland in 1915, then a year later London, after the Allan family moved there due to John Allan’s business interests.
-Here he showed academic promise but displayed an insubordinate and troublesome side to his character which concerned his foster parents.
+His formal education started in Scotland in 1915, then a year later London, after the Allan family relocated due to John Allan’s business interests.
+Here Edgar showed academic promise, however his displays of insubordination along with a troubled side of his character concerned his foster parents.

-In 1925 he was left an estimated inheritance of $750,000 when a wealthy uncle passed away.
-That is worth around the US’s national debt in today’s money, or the equivalent of comedy actor John Cleese’s alimony payments.
+In 1925 he was left an estimated inheritance of $750,000 when a wealthy uncle passed away, which is worth the equivalent of US’s national debt in today’s money, or the equivalent of comedy actor John Cleese’s alimony payments.

 Despite his new found wealth, Poe’s life remained turbulent and uncertain.
 His relationship with his father degenerated due to continual arguments over Edgar’s money management, not to mention his unacceptable use of the word flange in October 1926.

 In 1927, Poe dropped out of his ancient and modern languages course at the University of Virginia, after just a year.
 He joined the armed forces later that year, although he couldn’t settle and was dismissed from the Army in 1829 for several counts of insubordination.

 Once the stability of his young life had been torn apart, Poe decided to follow his lifelong passion and pursue a career as a professional writer and grow a beard.

 Despite Poe having early works published, it wasn’t until his poem The Raven was first published, by the New York newspaper The Evening Mirror in 1845, that he received the kudos his literary brilliance deserved.

 Hailed by critics as a work of genius, it earned Poe a respected reputation as a serious writer; although his beard growing skills were written off as careless and lacking substance.